asqwerty666/asqwerty666/README.md

 ---

 Rigth now I'm looking into colaborations on HPC and bioinformatics.
-I active searching for some project were I can apply my abilities in process parallelization as well as my knowledge of linux scripting.
+I'm active searching for some project were I can apply my abilities in process parallelization as well as my knowledge of linux scripting.

 ---
 Some facts about me,